ReddyPrashanth/ReddyPrashanth.github.io/README.md

 **OCT 2018 - PRESENT**

-Currently working as a lead software engineer to the client USGS (United States geological Survey).
+As the Lead Software Engineer for the projects GeoEngine 5 and FFI, I am responsible for overseeing the technical development and implementation of GeoEngine 5 Data Processing Platform and FFI Data Depot.
 Currently working on multiple projects GeoEngine5, FEWS and FFI.
-Worked as a software engineer on projects like MTBS (Modern trends in Burn Severity) and made them operational currently used by NPS (National Parks Service) organization.
+In the past worked as a software engineer on projects like MTBS (Modern trends in Burn Severity) and made them operational currently used by NPS (National Parks Service) organization.

 ### Resposibilities